-When applying for a sidewalk blocking permit, you do not need to fully it does not need to be fully blocked if they can maintain 36 inches from the work to the back of the curb via ADA compliance
+When applying for a sidewalk blocking permit, the sidewalk does not need to be fully blocked if 36 inches of clearance from the work to the back of the curb can be maintained via ADA compliance.

 Any portion of the driveway or sidewalk that is in the ROW must be standard broom finished concrete.

-If the applicant chooses another material, they will need to apply and receive an issued encroachment agreement before the engineering permit may be issued.
+If the applicant chooses another material, they will need to apply for and receive an issued Encroachment Agreement before the Engineering Permit may be issued.

 Full sidewalk closure: The obstruction of a sidewalk such that no access is provided to the existing sidewalk for general pedestrian traffic.

 Auxiliary sidewalk closure (AUX): The obstruction of a sidewalk such that no access is provided to the existing sidewalk for general pedestrian traffic, but supplementary or alternative means such as cargo containers, scaffolding and temporarily constructed boardwalks/paths are provided to facilitate continued pedestrian movement through or adjacent to the obstructed sidewalk.